The LORD and the Lord: an interactive online study

 James 1:7 For let not that man think that he shall receive any thing of the LORD (Jehovah: the context of James 1:5 is even more obvious in the Greek.
 James.
 1:5 reads para God, I:7 reads para the Lord).

-In the grace administration there are seven uses of Stephen's name, which means crown.
-Stephen is the spiritually perfect example of how each and every believer can receive all of the rewards in glory.
-There are five uses (signifying grace) of stephanos, or crown, to represent a category of eternal rewards to those who remain faithful.
+In the grace administration there are seven uses of Stephen's name, which means crown (Acts 6: 5, 8, 9; 7:59; 8:2; 11:19; 22:20).
+Stephen is the spiritually perfect example of how each and every believer can receive all the rewards in glory.
+There are five uses (signifying grace) of stephanos, or crown, to represent five categories of eternal rewards for those who remain faithful.
 All of the rewards a believer receives are of grace by believing the truth of the gospel.
 These rewards are received at the bema, or judgment seat of Christ.
 These five crowns are:

 1. 1 Corinthians 9:25: an incorruptible crown for the self control, the temperance, to remain in fellowship, for overcoming internal pressures with the word

-2. 1 Thessalonians 2:19: the crown of joy for winning others to Christ
+2. 1 Thessalonians 2:19: the crown of rejoicing for winning others to Christ

 3. 2 Timothy 4:8: the crown of righteousness for those who live for his return, who love his appearing